thanhpv2102/thanhpv2102/README.md

 👋 Hi, I’m Pham Viet Thanh.

-🔭 Graduated from HUST - Bachelor's degree in Data Science & AI.
+🔭 Graduated from HUST - Bachelor's degree in Data Science.

-🌱 I’m currently working on spoken language processing, mainly in Speaker Recognition, Automatic Speech Recognition, and other related tasks.
+🌱 I’m currently working on Speech Processing, mainly in Speaker Recognition, Automatic Speech Recognition, and other speech-related tasks.

 📫 How to reach me: thanh.pv.ds@gmail.com